Monday, 22 December 2025

 The defendant was fined 40s. and expenses"

-A night-policeman's stag of duty would seem to have lasted seven hours, seven hours of pounding the beat with nothing happening!
-Policing Exeter is more exciting these days.
+A night-policeman's stag of duty would seem to have lasted eight hours, eight hours of pounding the beat with nothing happening!
+Policing Exeter at night would be more exciting these days, - if there were any policemen pounding.

-The Mayor of Exeter, Henry Hooper Esq., just like his predecessor, William Page Kingdon Esq, protests intimate knowledge of the humbler classes.
-One wonders how genuine were these protestations.
+The Mayor of Exeter, Henry Hooper Esq., just like his predecessor, William Page Kingdon Esq, pretends intimate knowledge of the affairs of the humbler classes.
+One wonders how genuine were these pretensions

-A pretty fresh state for tipsy is pleasing.
+A pretty fresh state for as drunk as a coot is pleasing.

 No comments: